NurMithu/sentiment-analysis/README.md

 **Top words driving sentiment:** negative — *hours, worst, hold, delayed, rude, cancelled*; positive — *great, thank, awesome, love, amazing* — exactly the kind of concrete, quotable detail a client wants in a report.

-## Live Dashboard Features

-- **Try It Live** — type any review or tweet and get an instant sentiment prediction with confidence scores, compared against the rule-based VADER score.
-Low-confidence predictions are explicitly flagged rather than shown as falsely confident.
-- **Overview** — sentiment distribution, top complaint reasons, confusion matrix
-- **Brand Comparison** — sentiment breakdown by airline/brand, auto-flags best and worst performers
-- **What Drives Sentiment** — the specific words most associated with each sentiment class
-- **Bring your own data** — upload your own labeled review/tweet CSV (`text` + `airline_sentiment` columns) and the model retrains on your data instantly

 ### A note on negation handling